MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-defender-antivirus-exclusions.md

 ### Custom exclusions

-[Custom exclusions](configure-exclusions-microsoft-defender-antivirus.md), which include files and folders that you specify.
+[Custom exclusions](configure-exclusions-microsoft-defender-antivirus.md) include files and folders that you specify.
 Exclusions for files, folders, and processes will be skipped by scheduled scans, on-demand scans, and real-time protection.
 Exclusions for process-opened files won’t be scanned by [real-time protection](configure-protection-features-microsoft-defender-antivirus.md) but are still subject to [quick, full, or on-demand antivirus scans](schedule-antivirus-scans.md#quick-scan-full-scan-and-custom-scan).

 ### Custom remediation actions